Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

 \subsection{Read vs. Write Latency}

-MRAM has the potential to be used both as the main memory and the cache.
-Due to the technology limitation, the MRAM is still much slower than the most commonly used SRAM cache ($\sim 2 \textendash 20ns$ access time on SRAM cache).
-Hence, in this section, we will keep our discussion limited by considering MRAM as the main memory.
+Due to the technology limitation, the MRAM is still much slower than the most commonly used SRAM cache ($\sim35ns$ access time on MRAM vs. ${\sim}2$--$20ns$ access time on SRAM cache).
+Hence, we will keep our discussion limited by considering MRAM as the main memory in this section.
 However, it is worth mentioning that our proposed reducing \textit{MRAM write latency} strategy will also improve the system performance, even if it is used as a cache.